 Finally, it’s important to keep things clear and concise.
 Formal language matters, but keep jargon to a minimum and avoid unnecessary words.
-Remember: a good resolution should be simple and get the point across while conforming to its general format requirements.
+Remember: good board resolutions should be simple and get the point across while conforming to its general format requirements.

-Drafting a resolution template can seem daunting, but you will quickly find this is a simple document with basic requirements.
-Refer to pre-existing models, keep the reason for the resolution and its outcome clear in your mind, follow the general principles outlined above and you will be sure to get good results.
+Drafting a board of directors resolution template can seem daunting, but you will quickly find this is a simple document with basic requirements.
+Refer to our white paper, keep the reason for the resolution and its outcome clear in your mind, follow the general principles outlined above and you will be sure to get good results.

 A board resolution is an official way to document board decisions.
 Resolutions act as legally binding records and as announcements.